“And I am sure of this, that he who began a good work in you will bring it to completion at the day of Jesus Christ.”

 Or so I thought…

-In all my planning I had left out a very important detail.
+In all my planning I had left out a significant detail.
 I forgot to set the alarm on my phone.
 Instead of rising early, I woke up late.
 There was no way I was going to squeeze a work out in.
-I was going to have to run around like a mad woman just to get the kids and I to church on time.
+I was going to have to run around like a mad woman just to get the kids and me to church on time.

 By the time we made it to church, I had managed to make one kid cry and the other one angry.
 It was not the morning I had in mind.
 Instead of starting the day off right, I felt like I couldn’t do anything right.
 I wondered, “How could God use someone who couldn’t get it together?”
 All I wanted to do was go back to bed, pull the covers over my head and start over.